Last Updated on June 15, 2023 by Grow with Bovees

 Diatomaceous earth (DE) is a natural mite repellent and you can purchase pure, food-grade DE and sprinkle it in strategic locations around your garden and home.

 The DE creates a barrier that clover mites will not walk across and this will prevent them from entering your yard.
-You can also place the DE under the doors to prevent the mites from entering the rooms in your home.
+You can also place the DE under the doors to prevent them from entering the rooms in your home.

-Baby powder acts as a very good deterrent for clover mites.
-Simply sprinkle the talc in the perimeter and corner of the rooms.
-You can also line the bed frame and mattress with baby powder to prevent the mites from crawling up the bedpost into your bed.
+The fine powder acts as a very good deterrent.
+Simply sprinkle the talc on the perimeter and corners of the rooms.
+You can also line the bed frame and mattress with the powder to prevent them from crawling up the bedposts into your bed.

 Does Baking Soda Kill Clover Mites?

-Baking soda does not kill clover mites; however, it is an excellent way by which you can restrict the clover mites to a specific area naturally and prevent them from entering your home.
+Baking soda does not kill clover mites; however, it is an excellent way by which you can restrict them to a specific area naturally and prevent them from entering your home.

-If you notice clover mites in your yard or garden, you can use baking soda in a boxed pattern, bordering your yard.
-This will help to lock the mites in the area, which you can then deal with and also prevent new mites from entering.
+If you notice a pest problem in your yard or garden, you can use baking soda in a boxed pattern, bordering your yard.
+This will help to lock the mites in the area, which you can then deal with and also act as preventative measures.

-Sprinkling baking soda around window sills, under doors and around the room can also help to keep the clover mites under control, allowing you to manage them more easily.
+Sprinkling baking soda around window sills, under doors and around the room can also help to keep them under control, allowing you to manage them more easily.

 Using Bifen IT